hyperium/tonic/tonic-examples/routeguide-tutorial.md

 [cargo-book]: https://doc.rust-lang.org/cargo/reference/environment-variables.html#environment-variables-cargo-sets-for-build-scripts

-We are now we are ready to stub out our service implementation:
+With this in place, we can stub out our service implementation:

 ```rust
 #[tonic::async_trait]